SAP/jenkins-library/documentation/docs/steps/pipelineExecute.md

 ## Description
 Loads a pipeline from a git repository.
 The idea is to set up a pipeline job in Jenkins that loads a minimal pipeline, which in turn loads the shared library and then uses this step to load the actual pipeline.

+A centrally maintained pipeline script (Jenkinsfile) can be re-used by several projects using `pipelineExecute` as outlined in the example below.

 ## Prerequisites

 none